 Engineer #1 (lacks ambition)

-- Does the bare minimum to get by.
+- Do the bare minimum to get by

-- Doesn’t keep up with the latest technologies in his field.
+- Don’t keep up with the latest technologies and advancements

-- Collects unemployment while playing video games all-day.
+- Collect unemployment while playing video games all day

 Engineer #2 (highly motivated)